meroxa/cli/docs/cmd/md/meroxa_login.md

 ## meroxa login

-login or sign up to the Meroxa platform
+Login or Sign up to the Meroxa Platform

 ```
 meroxa login [flags]